icedragon668/Restart/README.md

     the Inline View is very interesting. it essentially creates a temporay table to be referenced, thus cutting down the need for extra tables

+    CASE is a logical if > then operator.
+SELECT CASE WHEN THEN ELSE END FROM is the syntax. eg SELECT city, CASE city WHEN 'atlanta' THEN Sales*0.08 END to account for different tax rates in different cities

 ### Next: unit06